brice-jacquin/aws-lab/module_07/01_ebs/README.md

 ## Prerequisites

+Create new VPC in 10.0.0.0/16 with an internet gateway.
-Create 2 new private subnets in your existing VPC.
+Create 2 new public subnets in your existing VPC.

 ![](../../ressources/assets/module07/module_07-0.png)